 Regulatory Chaos in the US

-Delivering clear regulatory guidance for digital assets in the United States has been a persistent struggle.
+Delivering clear regulatory guidance for digital assets in the US has been a persistent struggle.
 The SEC oversees securities, while the CFTC regulates derivatives on commodities, leaving a gap for digital assets that don’t fit either category.
-Amid the chaos, specialists urge stakeholders to resist a bearish narrative.
+Amid the chaos, experts urge stakeholders to resist a bearish narrative.

-Nonetheless, former SEC General Counsel and Commissioner at CFTC, Dan M. Berkovitz, believes that legislative amendments are necessary to regulate market regulation with respect to digital assets.
-He maintains that existing laws can accommodate new technologies, such as digital currencies and blockchain-traded assets.
+However, former SEC General Counsel and Commissioner at CFTC, Dan M. Berkovitz, believes that legislative amendments are necessary to regulate market regulation with respect to digital assets.
+He maintains that existing laws can accommodate new technologies, such as cryptocurrencies and blockchain-traded assets.

 No Rift Between CFTC and SEC on Digital Assets?

-Between 2019 and 2023, the United States industry of digital currency invested $56.44 Million in lobbying.
-With $20.2 Million spent this year alone, showing a paradox between industry influence and regulatory scrutiny.
-CFTC’s Chairman Rostin Behnam was known on Congress for a more central role in establishing a regulatory framework for digital currencies, emphasizing the need for collaboration.
+Between 2019 and 2023, the US cryptocurrency industry invested $56.44 million in lobbying.
+With $20.2 million spent this year alone, showing a paradox between industry influence and regulatory scrutiny.
+CFTC’s Chairman Rostin Behnam called on Congress for a more central role in establishing a regulatory framework for cryptocurrencies, emphasizing the need for collaboration.

-Regardless of the observed divergence between the agencies regarding the appropriate jurisdiction of digital currencies, Berkovitz insists there is no “rift” between the CFTC and the SEC in regulating digital assets.
-He maintains that while the agencies coordinate on digital currency issues in the same way they do on others, differences do not rise to the level of a “rift.”
+Despite the observed divergence between the agencies regarding the appropriate jurisdiction of cryptocurrencies, Berkovitz insists there is no “rift” between the CFTC and the SEC in regulating digital assets.
+He maintains that while the agencies coordinate on cryptocurrency issues in the same way they do on others, differences do not rise to the level of a “rift.”

 Congress Plays a Crucial Role